 the district.
 The MOU remains in effect until or unless changes are needed by either party.
 The

-EPP has a total of twenty-one MOUs/partnerships.
+EPP has a total of twenty-two MOUs/partnerships.

 Grambling State University/Danielson Rubric |